nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 serverconf.hibernate.connection.password = <new_password>
   [...]
   ```
-  If other components like 'message_log' or 'op_monitor' are also configured in the `etc/xroad/db.properties` file to use an external database, we must change their properties in the same way as in the example above.
+  If other components like `message_log` or `op_monitor` are also configured in the `etc/xroad/db.properties` file to use an external database, we must change their properties in the same way as in the example above.
 - In case we are using a version up to 6.24.0 we must update the admin users by editing `etc/xroad.properties` file and replace the admin users and passwords with the new ones.
 ```bash
 [...]